pranavgaikwad/mig-ci/README.md

 # OCP MIG CI

 ## Purpose

 This repo contains ansible and CI related assets used for the OCP 3 to 4 migration project, the primary use case for these tools is to integrate with Jenkins and allow the creation of all necessary CI workflows.
 It will consist of several ansible playbooks, which will prepare a environment for migration purposes.
-This involves provisioning customer-like cluster deployments, and setup of the migration tools from [mig-controller](https://github.com/fusor/mig-controller).
+This involves provisioning customer-like cluster deployments with [OA installer](https://github.com/openshift/openshift-ansible), and setup of the migration tools from [mig-controller](https://github.com/fusor/mig-controller).

 ## External NFS server setup on AWS